Frvetz/FS22_SlipDestroysFields/README.md

 Changelog Version 1.0.0.5:
 - Fixed a problem where the slip settings were reset when the settings were reopened
-- Sinking now destroys the ground (can be turned off in the game settings)
+- Sinking now destroys the ground (the depth at which the field is destroyed can be set in the game settings)

 # Tutorial